-Empact is proud to be part of a Premier Crisis system being modeled throughout the country.
-Come join a team that is driving change.
-We are currently looking for a Clinical Coordinator (Supervisor) for our Crisis Department located at our Glendale location.
-As a Clinical Coordinator of Crisis you will assure the quality of services to clients, coordinating day-to-day operations of the program, and recommending and implementing changes that would improve the delivery of services.
-Provide direct service counseling, on-going counseling, prevention services, and education services to adults, families, and youth.
+We are currently looking for a Clinical Coordinator (Supervisor) for our Crisis Department located at our Glendale or Tempe location.
+As a Clinical Coordinator of Crisis, you will ensure the quality of services to clients, day-to-day coordinate operations of the program, and recommend and implement changes that would improve the delivery of services.
+Provide direct service counseling, ongoing counseling, prevention services, and education services to adults, families, and youth.
 This position directly supervises clinical staff.
 Must be able to work variable hours including Days, Nights, Holidays, and On-Call.

 Skills / Requirements

 - Assist manager with the administrative and clinical supervision of staff and volunteers.
 Evaluate staff and volunteer performance.
 Make recommendations of personnel actions to the manager.
 Provide direct client services as assigned by the manager.

 - Direct the day-to-day operations of the program and be responsible for scheduling of meetings.
 Provide for quality assurance of the program's service delivery.
 Direct the overall productivity of the program and monitor individual staff and intern's performance to meet productivity standards.

 - Recommend to the Manager changes that would improve service delivery.
 Develop, implement and maintain at least one clearly defined program area.
 Assure regular supervision and review of staff performance.

 - Comply with and assure compliance by staff with the agency's standard of care for service delivery.
 Assist with Quality Management, Quality Assurance and Utilization Review as assigned by management.